 UNICEF is proud of its tradition as a partner for sustainable change for children.
 Our partners are from all sectors.

-- Office of the Permanent Secretary OPS works with UNICEF on strengthening the child protection system in Thailand.
+- Office of the Permanent Secretary (OPS) works with UNICEF on strengthening the child protection system in Thailand.
 We work to develop child protection policies and effective mechanisms in order to protect children from abuse, violence, neglect and exploitation, as well as to provide the best response to such cases.
 This also includes children affected by violence in the southernmost provinces.
-In addition, UNICEF supports OPS in strengthening the capacity of government officials and other key staff who work in the child protection area.
+In addition, UNICEF supports OPS in strengthening the capacity of government officials and other key staff who work in child protection.

-- Department of Social Development and Welfare (DSDW) UNICEF is working with DSDW to conduct a study on alternative care in Thailand.
+- Department of Social Development and Welfare (DSDW) works with UNICEF in conducting a study on alternative care in Thailand.
 The study will be used as evidence to advocate for improvements in the alternative care system in Thailand.

-- Office of the Basic Education Commission (OBEC) UNICEF is currently working with OBEC to address the issue of corporal punishment in schools and to develop a child protection policy in schools to ensure the safety of children.
-OBEC is also working with UNICEF's Social Policy Section to explore the possibility of conducting a Public Expenditure Tracking Survey (PETS) in relation to the basic education budget.
+- Office of the Basic Education Commission (OBEC) works with UNICEF to address the issue of corporal punishment in schools and to develop a child protection policy in schools to ensure the safety of children.
+OBEC is also working with UNICEF's Social Policy section to explore the possibility of conducting a Public Expenditure Tracking Survey (PETS) in relation to the basic education budget.
 PETS can be a powerful tool for identifying the strengths and weaknesses in the efficiency and effectiveness of public spending on social services.

-- National AIDS Management Center (NAMC), Department of Disease Control (DDC), Ministry of Public Health NAMC is our key partner in developing and implementing national AIDS policies and programmes.
-UNICEF is working with NAMC on a number of activities, including a national review on HIV among key youth populations affected, strengthening monitoring and evaluation systems, preventing mother-to-child transmission (PMTCT), and developing an conducting an AIDS Zero Portal, which is real-time reporting mechanism for policymakers.
+- National AIDS Management Centre (NAMC), Department of Disease Control (DDC), Ministry of Public Health is our key partner in developing and implementing national AIDS policies and programmes.
+UNICEF is working with NAMC on a number of activities, including a national review on HIV among key youth populations affected, strengthening monitoring and evaluation systems, preventing mother-to-child transmission (PMTCT) and developing and implementing an AIDS Zero Portal, which is a real-time reporting mechanism for policymakers.

-- Department of Health (DOH) DOH is responsible for implementing effective strategies for the “Elimination of PMTCT in Thailand”, which is part of the overall “Getting to Zero” national plan.
+- Department of Health (DOH) is responsible for implementing effective strategies for the “Elimination of PMTCT in Thailand,” which is part of the overall “Getting to Zero” national plan.

-- Department of Mental Health (DMH) UNICEF is supporting the DMH to provide psychosocial support to Rohingya children and women living in shelters in Thailand.
+- Department of Mental Health (DMH) with the support of UNICEF provides psychosocial support to Rohingya children and women living in shelters in Thailand.

-- Office of the National Economic and Social Development Board (NESDB) NESDB is the principal government counterpart for UNICEF's work in social policy analysis.
-The partnership with NESDB has focused on examining child poverty, and exploring how other countries have used child support grants to improve the lives of poor children and to what extent they are appropriate to Thailand.
+- Office of the National Economic and Social Development Board (NESDB) is the principal government counterpart for UNICEF's work in social policy analysis.
+The partnership with NESDB has focused on examining child poverty and exploring how other countries have used child support grants to improve the lives of poor children and to what extent they are appropriate for Thailand.

-- National Health Security Office NHSO is one of the main counterparts for expanding the online birth registration system.
-NHSO is responsible for training staff in all public hospitals on using the new system and monitoring project progress.
+- National Health Security Office (NHSO) is one of the main counterparts for expanding the online birth registration system.
+NHSO is responsible for training staff in all public hospitals in using the new system and monitoring project progress.

-- Foundation for Child Development (FCD) FCD is an NGO partner for social policy analysis.
-FCD is concerned with tackling child poverty and has promoted the concept of a child support grant with civil society organizations.
+- Foundation for Child Development (FCD) is an NGO partner for social policy analysis.
+FCD is concerned with tackling child poverty and has promoted the concept of a Child Support Grant with civil society organizations.

-- Isra Institute UNICEF is supporting Isra Institute to organize a series of training workshops on children's rights and ethical reporting on children for media practitioners and journalism students.
-Each year, we also support Isra Institute to organize the Child Rights Media Award to recognize the industry’s best reporting on children and child rights-related issues.
+- Isra Institute with the support of UNICEF organizes a series of workshops on children's rights and ethical reporting on children for media practitioners and journalism students.
+Each year, UNICEF also supports Isra Institute in organizing the Child Rights Media Award to recognize the industry’s best reporting on children and child rights-related issues.

-- Save the Children UNICEF works with Save the Children to strengthen the child protection monitoring and referral system at the community level.
+- Save the Children works with UNICEF to strengthen the child protection monitoring and referral system at the community level.

 - Friends International Thailand (Puean Puean)

-- The Center for the Protection of Children’s Rights Foundation
+- The Centre for the Protection of Children’s Rights Foundation

 - CRC coalition Thailand